-Reading Development ABED 418 Non-Fee
+Reading Development ABED 418

-Stresses the development of the basic reading skills needed to function effectively in everyday life.
-Utilizes a self-paced approach based on each individual student's needs to acquire specific skills in the areas of word recognition, comprehension and interpretation of relevant information from print.
+Non-Fee Stresses the development of the basic reading skills needed to function effectively in everyday life.
+Utilizes a self-paced approach based on each individual student's needs to acquire specific skills in individual student's needs to acquire specific skills in the areas of word recognition, comprehension and interpretation of relevant information from print.
 (FT) Alternate Title(s): Reading Development-Bilingual